 At first, the reports were static and had limited value because of the lag time required to create them manually.
 The reports also lacked the ability to maneuver within the data to drill down and discover additional insights.
 “You really couldn't sort or do anything with them,” said Danylo Pawluk, Director of Enterprise Data & Analytics.
 “There were no charts, no graphs, not even color-coding—just a strict, tabular PDF report.”

 To modernize, Wolseley Canada tried leveraging its legacy performance management and BI solution.
-However, product limitations around data connectivity and ease of creating visualizations eventually led them to Tableau Online.
+However, product limitations around data connectivity and ease of creating visualizations eventually led them to Tableau Cloud (powered by AWS).
 Danylo's team followed a traditional RFP process where they evaluated several products.
-In a game-changing moment during a presentation to executives, they used Tableau Online to answer questions in real-time, even providing executives with tablet devices in the meeting so they could view and play with the visualizations in the dashboard.
-Danylo credits the dynamic and interactive nature of Tableau’s visualizations as a breakthrough in achieving executive buy-in to replace Wolseley Canada's legacy system with Tableau Online.
+In a game-changing moment during a presentation to executives, they used Tableau Cloud to answer questions in real-time, even providing executives with tablet devices in the meeting so they could view and play with the visualizations in the dashboard.
+Danylo credits the dynamic and interactive nature of Tableau’s visualizations as a breakthrough in achieving executive buy-in to replace Wolseley Canada's legacy system with Tableau Cloud.